-The instantiation of the meta-model and the associated knowledge base is available as an ontology file, written in the Web Ontology Language 2 (OWL2).
-In a supplementary document associated with this paper [45], we present a detailed analysis of how the work flow performed on the Sumatra application, and how the meta-models were instantiated for this application.
+The instantiation of the meta-model and the associated knowledge base is available as an ontology file22, written in the Web Ontology Language 2 (OWL2).
+In a supplementary document associated with this paper (Basile et al., 2019), we present a detailed analysis of how the work flow performed on the Sumatra application, and how the meta-models were instantiated for this application.